audioo/discorip/README.md

 5. Replace the **melissaKey** value with the key you copied from the Melissa [User Account](https://www.melissa.com/user/user_account.aspx) page.
 6. All done!

+**NOTE**
+It is likely that the lookups will return the code GE09 which is thrown when an account isnt being recognized or doesnt exist.
+In the case of not being recognized, that occurs sometimes when an is just made.
+It takes up to 3-4 hours for the account keys to be replicated arcross the array.

 ## Using discorip with multiple accounts